- DATA Doctionary Table:

 END; - Hierarcial Query:

 Drop: DDL Command and removes the dependent object.
-Data can be recovered if Flashback option is on.
-Dependent object will have to be created.
+Data can be recovered if the flashback option is on.
+A dependent object will have to be created. - What is implicit cursor?